danielemery/docker-cra/README.md

 A joi schema is required to validate incoming environment variables.
 This serves two purposes:

-1. As window.env.js is public the schema ensures nothing sensitive ends up in the file
+1. As `window.env.js` is public, the schema ensures nothing sensitive ends up in the file.
-2. As we have no validation of env variable types at compile type, we need to ensure they are correctly provided at runtime
+2. As we have no validation of env variable types at compile type, we need to ensure they are provided and correctly typed at runtime.

-A file called `.env.schema.js` should be created in the root of the project with any environment variables defined. `docker-cra` also supports the following built-in environment variables:
+A file called `env.schema.js` should be created in the root of the project with all required environment variables defined.
+In additional to those defined, `docker-cra` automatically supports the following environment variables:

 - `REACT_APP_CLIENT_VERSION` (required string)
 - `PUBLIC_URL` (serve path - or leave blank to serve at `/`)